BertoAlv/Match-Point/README.md

 ## Mobile app project which is a social networking platform specifically designed for tennis players.

-This is my first original app built from scratch.
+This was my first original app built from scratch.
 It implements Firebase, which works as remote database to store the user authentications and messages between users.

 <h3 align="center">First Screen</h3>